FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/poam.md

 ### Do

-- **Do** follow the instructions in the [_FedRAMP POA&M Template Completion Guide_](https://www.fedramp.gov/resources/documents/CSP_POAM_Template_Completion_Guide.pdf) to ensure the POA&M is completed correctly.
+- **Do** follow the instructions in the Instructions tab of the [POA&M template](https://www.fedramp.gov/resources/templates/FedRAMP-POAM-Template.xlsx) to ensure the POA&M is completed correctly.
 This will prevent delays during the review process.

 - **Do** remediate or mitigate all High risks identified during the security assessment.
 FedRAMP will not issue a “FedRAMP Authorized” designation on the FedRAMP Marketplace if there are open High risks.